Euphorbia prostrata

 - Leaf Description:

-- Leaves are small, oblong with a heart shaped base.
+- Leaves are small, 0.25 to 0.5 inches long and half as wide, oblong or oval, and green to purplish.
 They are sparsely covered with white, curled or crinkled hairs.
 Often the leaves contain a purplish-red color around the edge.
 Leaves exude a milky sap when broken.

 -